inDriver/laniakea-gradle-plugin/README.md

 ## Overview

-The main idea of this plugin is to help developers understand their project structure.
-They can easily visualize the whole project or only a small part.
-Or even more, developers can visualize module clusters together and compare different approaches, find non-obvious connections, and so on.
+The main purpose of this plugin is to help developers understand their project structure.
+It allows them to easily visualize the whole project, or only a small part of it, depending on their preference.
+Additionally, developers can use this tool to visualize module clusters together and compare different approaches, locate connections that may not be immediately obvious, and so on.

 ### Features

-- Project structure visualization with result filtering.
+- Visualization of project structure with result filtering.
 No additional tools are required*
-- Modules critical paths visualization.
-Understand how these paths can affect your structure
+- Visualization of modules critical paths – understand how these paths can affect your structure
-- Critical path length validation
+- Validation of the lengths of critical paths
-- Project statistics (modules count, critical paths lengths, etc)
+- Project statistics (module count, lengths of critical paths, etc.)
-- PNG/DOT file formats for the result
+- Results in .PNG/.DOT file format

 *We use [this Grapviz wrapper](https://github.com/nidi3/graphviz-java).
-Thanks authors for this tool.
+Many thanks to the authors for this tool!

 ## Installation

 ## Usage

-For a project structure visualization run the following:
+To visualize project structure, run the following command:

 ```
 ./gradlew drawModules
 ```
-This command will create an image of all project modules inside `/laniakeaImage` folder.
+This will create an image of all project modules inside the /laniakeaImage folder.

-For this command few options are available:
+There are a few options available for this command:
-- `--filters` - will filter project structure.
-You can filter (by modules names) your structure by one filter or combine them.
-For example, `--filters=core` or `--filters={core,group1,group2}`
+- `--filters` - will filter the project structure.
+You can filter your structure (by modules names) using a single filter or a combination of several filters, for example: `--filters=core` or `--filters={core,group1,group2}`
 - `--cp` - will highlight the critical path
-- `--dot` - use this option if you want to create .dot file with project structure instead of png image.
-This option may be useful if image creation doesn't work (it may happen in some cases)
+- `--dot` - use this option if you want to create a .dot file with the project structure instead of a .png image.
+This option can be useful if image creation doesn't work (which may happen in some cases)

-For a critical path validation run the following:
+To validate a critical path, run the following command:

 ```
 ./gradlew validateCriticalPath
 ```

-You have to specify `maxCriticalPathLength` param for this command inside the plugin configuration block.
+You will need to specify the parameter `maxCriticalPathLength` for this command inside the plugin configuration block.
 Add this inside your root `build.gradle`:
 ```
 laniakeaPlugin {